comp110-lytle/comp110/site/exercises/one-shot-battleship copy.md

 In this exercise, you will print out a grid of boxes instead of just one line, and prompt the user for a **row** and **column** for their guess.
 Level up!

 You should follow the steps below for implementing the program one step at a time.
-To get a sense of where you are going, here is an example of a final game ():
+To get a sense of where you are going, here is an example of the final game:

 <pre>
 <div class="terminal">